 (c) the requirements on outsourcing set out in Article 49 of Directive 2009/138/EC are complied with by the subsidiary in relation to the risk management and compliance activities carried out by the parent undertaking.

-(2) In assessing whether the subsidiary is managed prudently in accordance with point (b) of Article 236 of Directive 2009/138/EC, the group supervisor and the other supervisory authorities concerned shall consider whether all the following criteria are met:
+2. In assessing whether the subsidiary is managed prudently in accordance with point (b) of Article 236 of Directive 2009/138/EC, the group supervisor and the other supervisory authorities concerned, which shall comprise the supervisory authorities of the Member States in which the head office of the subsidiaries, for which permission to be subject to Articles 238 and 239 of Directive 2009/138/EC has been submitted, are situated, shall consider whether all the following criteria are met:

-(a) the system of governance, referred to in Article 246 of Directive 2009/138/EC, of the group is sufficiently effective and does not result in a situation similar to the one referred to in Article 37(1)(c) of Directive 2009/138/EC;
+(a) the system of governance of the group, as referred to in Article 246 of Directive 2009/138/EC, is sufficiently effective and does not result in a situation similar to a significant deviation as referred to in Article 37(1)(c) of Directive 2009/138/EC;

-(b) the system of governance, referred to in Article 41 of Directive 2009/138/EC, of the subsidiary is sufficiently effective and does not result in a situation similar to the one referred to in Article 37(1)(c) of Directive 2009/138/EC;
+(b) the system of governance of the subsidiary, as referred to in Article 41 of Directive 2009/138/EC, is sufficiently effective and does not result in a situation similar to a significant deviation as referred to in Article 37(1)(c) of Directive 2009/138/EC;

-(c) the system of governance, referred to in Article 41 of Directive 2009/138/EC, of the subsidiary is not impaired by the risk management and compliance functions of the parent undertaking covering the subsidiary.
+(c) the system of governance of the subsidiary, as referred to in Article 41 of Directive 2009/138/EC, is not impaired by the risk management and compliance functions of the parent undertaking covering the subsidiary.

-(3) For the purpose of this Section and Article 237 of Directive 2009/138/EC, the supervisory authorities concerned are the group supervisor and the supervisory authorities within the college of supervisors of the Member States in which the head office of the subsidiaries, for which permission to be subject to Articles 238 and 239 of Directive 2009/138/EC has been submitted, are situated.

 Article 336 CRM2

 (Art.
 237 of Directive 2009/138/EC)